nekotodance/PromptViewer/readme-en.md

 - However, copying and coloring of ComfyUI Prompt information is not supported.
 - Currently, Prompt information does not pick up newline codes well, so there may be a problem with the Image library or the character encoding.
 - It can display jpg files, but I have only confirmed that it works with the Prompt information from my own tool, which is copied into the Exif tag comment or jpg comment section.
 In doing so, I have also replaced the line feed code to match the original.

+## Changelog
+- 0.1.2 Added support for coloring and line breaks in the text portion of ComfyUI PNG files (tentative)
+- 0.1.1 When exiting while in full screen, exit after canceling full screen (to avoid saving strange screen sizes).
+- 0.1.0 Various fixes, but this is the first version.